BenMeehan/iot-agent/README.md

   - `DeviceID`: The unique identifier for the device.
   - `QOS`: Quality of Service level for MQTT messages.
 - **Behavior**: Sends heartbeat messages at regular intervals to the MQTT broker to indicate that the device is still operational.

+### Metrics Service

+- **Purpose**: Collects and sends system and process metrics from the IoT device to a backend for monitoring and analysis.
+- **Configuration Parameters**:
+  - `PubTopic`: The MQTT topic to publish metrics data.
+  - `QOS`: Quality of Service level for MQTT messages.
+  - `Interval`: The interval in seconds to collect metrics (if applicable).
+  - `DeviceID`: The unique identifier for the device.
+- **Behavior**: Collects metrics such as CPU usage, memory, disk space, and network usage, along with specific process metrics.
+The service publishes this data to the configured MQTT broker at regular intervals or upon changes.
+Metrics are configurable through a json file.

 ## Rules